marcusolsson/marcusolsson.github.io/content/writing/thoughts-on-ddd-in-go.md

-{
+---
-	"title": "Thoughts on DDD in Go",
+title: Thoughts on DDD in Go
+icon: /images/avatar.png
+date: 2014-10-10
+---

-	"description": "When I set out to port the DDD sample application to Go, I had done a couple of minor projects in Go on my spare time.
+When I set out to port the DDD sample application to Go, I had done a couple of minor projects in Go on my spare time.
 The experience I had got from those projects had been refreshing, to say the least.
 I felt like I was being more productive than I had ever been in other object-oriented programming languages.
-But then I got curious. ", "date": "2014-10-10"
+But then I got curious.<!--more-->
-}

 Given the simple yet expressive syntax of Go, it should allow me to really focus on expressing the business logic, the ubiquitous language of a domain.
 Inspired by Paul Rayner's work on porting the [DDD Sample App to Ruby](https://github.com/paulrayner/ddd_sample_app_ruby), I felt compelled to start working on my own port of the application, using the Go programming language.